Tuesday, April 16, 2024

 • Type: Static Value

-In LAB 3, Task 2 - Invoke the OCI Vision REST Data Source through a Page Process, step 14 change the PL/SQL Code to one of the 2 options (in the "Parse the Response" part).
+In LAB 3, Task 2 - Invoke the OCI Vision REST Data Source through a Page Process, step 14 change the PL/SQL Code to (in the "Parse the Response" part):

 UPDATE SM_POSTS